{{ summaryHeading }}

 Result cue Meaning Practical check

-Install checks Readiness notes for width, depth, recess, slope, weather, and scope.
+Install checks Readiness notes for width, depth, recess, slope, weather, leftover, and scope.
 Warnings are installation risks, not just math warnings.

 Technical Details: